Grace-Rasaily780/Grace-Rasaily780/README.md

 In 2019, I started my journey as a freelance web developer and have since worked on projects for numerous clients.
 Due to my dedication and innovation, I now occupy an important developer role at CABTM NEPAL.
 As CTO of several non-profit organizations, I've led teams to reach new technological heights.

-Skills: REACT / JS / HTML / CSS / NODE / MONGODB / EXPREss
+Skills: REACT / JS / HTML / CSS / NODE / MONGODB / EXPRESS

 - 🔭 I’m currently working on YEAR 2024 - 24 PROJECTS
 - 🌱 I’m currently learning Data Structures and Algorithm